 Never think that blissfulness is not for you; it is your birthright.

 At the most, the layers that cover blissfulness are somewhat thicker in one person than in another.
 But the thicker the layer you are going through, the greater the blissfulness that awaits you.

-I wish you a good journey to your own life source.
+I wish you a good journey to the source of your life.

 1 Acceptance of Depression